This post may contain affiliate links, review our disclosure policy for details

 I remember when I had my C-section, it was a Saturday summer day at three in the morning when my twins were born 3 minutes apart.The room was cold, there were nurses and doctors everywhere.
 You sort of forget about everything, once you hear your baby cry for the first time.
 It was magical.
 Once they wheel you out to the post-surgery recovery room and postpartum life begins, that’s when you really feel the aftermath of having a C-section.

-But not to worry because as your mama friend and I am going to reveal the realistic ways you can quickly recovery from a C-section.
+But not to worry because as your mama friend and I am going to reveal the secrets of healing from a C-section.
 How you care for yourself and your incision will determine how fast and painless your C-section recovery will be.
 Always ask your doctor if you have any questions or concerns about your healing process.
-Now mama, let’s get to healing so you can feel like yourself again!

 11 fast and realistic C-section recovery tips you need to try

 Disclosure: This post contain affiliated links for your convenience.
 You can read my full disclosure policy here.

 Recovering from a C-section is hard and sometimes painful.
 You need to accept help or even ask for help as soon as possible.
 It’s okay to let others care for you.
 If your family and friends want to help you clean the house, wash your dirty dishes and do your laundry, by all means let them.
 You cannot be straining yourself at this time.
 You need to rest as much as you can in order for you to heal fast and properly.

 Try this!
 Properly NOURISH your body, so you can heal quickly, produce a healthy milk supply and lose the baby weight!
 Check out The Postpartum Cure!